-NCR Note: No credit will be retained if this course is taken after the successful completion of or simultaneously with COSC1020 3.0.
+NCR Note: 1 No credit will be retained if this course is taken after the successful completion of, or simultaneously with, CSE1020 3.0.

-Note: This course counts as elective credits towards satisfying Faculty degree requirements but does not count as Computer Science major credits.
+Note.
+This course contributes elective credits toward Faculty-level degree requirements but does not contribute Computer Science major credits.